radian-software/straight.el/README.md

 modifications made outside Emacs or in some way that bypasses `before-save-hook` are not detected.
 Pull requests extending the number of cases in which `straight.el` is able to detect live modifications are welcome.
+Also, for the sake of efficiency, live modification checking is restricted to subdirectories of `~/.emacs.d/straight/repos`, so you must put your local repositories into that directory for live modification detection to work.
+(Pull requests to change this would be welcome.)

 On Microsoft Windows, live modification checking is enabled by default, since `find(1)` is generally not available.

-Normally, `straight.el` will try to detect what sort of `find(1)` program is installed, and issue the appropriate command.
-If it makes a mistake, then you can manually customize `straight-find-flavor`.

 #### Customizing how packages are built